zk-Call/zkp-hmac-communication-python/README.md

     class ZeroKnowledgeParams(NamedTuple):
         """
-        Parameters used to construct a Zero-Knowledge Proof state using an curve and a random salt
+        Parameters used to construct a Zero-Knowledge Proof state, utilizing an elliptic curve and a random salt
         """
         algorithm: str                    # Hashing algorithm name
         curve: str                  # Standard Elliptic Curve name to use
         s: int                      # Random salt for the state

 #### ZeroKnowledge.models.ZeroKnowledgeSignature
-A **crytographic "Zero-Knowledge"** signature that can be used to verify future messages.
+A **cryptographic "Zero-Knowledge"** signature that can be used to verify future messages.

     class ZeroKnowledgeSignature(NamedTuple):
         """
-        Cryptographic public signature used to verify future messages
+        Cryptographic public signature designed to verify future messages
         """
         params: ZeroKnowledgeParams       # Reference ZeroKnowledge Parameters
         signature: int              # The public key derived from your original secret

 #### ZeroKnowledge.models.ZeroKnowledgeProof
-A **cryptograpgic proof** that can be verified against a signature.
+A **cryptographic proof** that can be verified against a signature.

     class ZeroKnowledgeProof(NamedTuple):
         """
-        Non-deterministic cryptographic Zero-Knowledge Proof that can be verified to ensure the private key used to create the proof is the same key used to generate the signature
+        Non-deterministic cryptographic Zero-Knowledge Proof designed to confirm that the private key creating the proof matches the key used to generate the signature
         """
         params: ZeroKnowledgeParams        # Reference ZeroKnowledge Parameters
         c: int                      # The hash of the signed data and random point, R